 After brain surgery, 31 radiation treatments, six intensive chemotherapy regimens and learning how to swallow/eat, talk and walk again Annika was unfortunately diagnosed with radiation necrosis in May 2022.
 Radiation necrosis is a very rare, but devastating side effect of high-dose radiation that results in permanent death of brain tissue.
 Annika’s necrosis site is at her brainstem and has caused severe deconditioning and a permanent quadriplegia diagnosis.
 After another inpatient admission at Mary Free Bed during the fall of 2022 we transitioned her to intensive outpatient rehab.
 After two years of homebound schooling, Annika was THRILLED to return to in person schooling for 8th grade in August 2023 on a modified school day, taking core and elective classes and continuing with outpatient rehab.

 Unfortunately, recurrence was confirmed in May 2024.
 There is no cure for recurrent medulloblastoma, only maintenance therapy.
-Annika had a chemo port placed in her chest as well as an Ommaya reservoir in her head and started on MEMMAT chemo protocol in June 2024.
-This is a yearlong treatment protocol that is designed to prevent new tumors from forming by cutting off their blood supply.
-She is grateful to be able to be in school for her freshman year, continuing a modified school day taking core and elective classes and has
+Annika had a chemo port placed in her chest as well as an Ommaya reservoir in her head and in June 2024 started on MEMMAT chemo (a yearlong treatment protocol that is designed to prevent new tumors from forming by cutting off their blood supply).
+She was grateful to be able to be in school for her freshman year, continuing a modified school day taking core and elective classes and was amazingly supported by the staff at Rockford Freshman Center and Rockford High School.

 Anni's Army Foundation was formed to raise money for the research of medulloblastoma tumors and other pediatric cancers and make a positive impact on the community.